microsoft/BioModelAnalyzer/DEVELOPMENT.md

 }
 ```

-By default, in development mode the bot is run inside the console.
+By default, in development mode the bot is run as a local server without authentication
+and works out of the box with the Azure Storage Emulator.

-To run it as an actual server, add `"USE_CONSOLE": "0"` to `config/local.json`.
+To run the bot inside a console without server, add `"USE_CONSOLE": "1"` to `config/local.json`.
-In development mode, the server runs without authentication.
+Note that this mode has limited features (e.g. no attachment support).

 ### Development